 Beam Load Calculator

 This beam load calculator will help you determine the reactions at the supports of a simply-supported beam due to vertical point loads or forces.
-In this calculator, you will learn what support reaction is and learn the basics of how to calculate beam load capacity.
+In this calculator, we will explore:

 Knowing how to find support reactions is a great place to start when analyzing beams, such as when determining beam deflection.
 Keep on reading to learn more.